EncoreTechnologies/ansible-stackstorm/README.md

         refresh_virtual: true

 If you have a git repository with several stackstorm packs the nested = true flag needs to be added.
 If that is added the repo will be cloned to the temp directory and packs installed from the local source.
 You must specifiy the source location from the pack.

+    stackstorm_configs:
+      - file: test/test_file.yaml
+        local: true
+        file: test2/test_file2.yaml

+Configs to be copied to the proper stackstorm location.
+These files can either be already on the stackstorm box by using local: true or they can be copied from a remote source by either specifying local: false or not specifying local at all.

 ## Dependencies